balena-io/balena-cli-masterclass/README.md

 To make active development of app easier for an engineer, balena devices provisioned with a development image include a device mechanism called 'Local Mode'.
 This can be activated easily from the dashboard.
-Go to your device's dashboard page, select 'Actions' from the lefthand toolbar, and then select 'Enable local mode'.
+Go to your device's dashboard page, select 'Settings' from the lefthand toolbar, and then select 'Local mode'.
 Local mode does a couple of important things:

 * Stops running the services currently associated with the device
 * Exposes a Docker socket on the local network